kcofoni/ha-netro-watering/README.md

   - **delay_before_refresh** [default value = 5]: This is the **time to wait, in seconds, before getting a status feedback** from [NPA](http://www.Netrohome.com/en/shop/articles/10) after executing a given action (i.e. start watering).
 My experience shows that at least 4 secondes are needed, so I personally put 5 to be comfortable.
   - **default_watering_delay** [default value = 0]: This is the **time to wait before actually proceeding when starting the irrigation**.
 I don't see much point in setting this parameter in production.
 I use it to test start/stop irrigation switches without having to actually run my solenoid valves each time.
-  - **sensor_value_days_before_today** [default value = 1, must be > 1]: This is the depth of the history of the values ​​reported by the sensors, used by the integration.
+  - **sensor_value_days_before_today** [default value = 1, must be greater than or equal to 1]: This is the depth of the history of the values ​​reported by the sensors, used by the integration.
 Useful when a sensor is inoperative for a while and you still want to retrieve its last values.
-  - **slowdown_factors** [default value = None]: It is a dictionary that defines time slots during which the polling process of controllers (not applicable for sensors) will be slowed down by applying a multiplier coefficient to the refresh period (see explanations below)
+  - **slowdown_factors** [default value = None]: It is a dictionary that defines time slots during which the polling process of controllers (not applicable for sensors) will be slowed down by applying a multiplier coefficient to the refresh period (see explanations below).
   - **netro_api_url**: internal use

 ### About the slowdown factor